 Q: How long have you been working in the entertainment industry?

 Alex: Before working in VO, I worked as a production coordinator in TV.
-I started out as a runner (the entry level role) making teas and coffees and carrying things.
-I worked for the BBC on the results coverage of the Scottish Independence Referendum in 2014 as a runner and kept in touch with the production manager.
-Eventually, I worked my way up to the role of production co-ordinator for the 2017 General Election, which was certainly an exciting time!
-I ended up spending most of the overnight broadcast with the Director-General Tony Hall and his ‘entourage’.
-The lead up and the frantic logistical preparation was my main job, so I could relax and watch it all unfold on the night.
+I started as a runner (the entry-level role), making teas and coffees and carrying things.
+I worked for the BBC on the Scottish Independence Referendum results coverage in 2014 as a runner and kept in touch with the production manager.
+Eventually, I worked my way up to the production coordinator's role for the 2017 General Election, which was undoubtedly an exciting time!
+I ended up spending most of the overnight broadcast with the Director-General Tony Hall and his 'entourage'.
+The lead-up and the frantic logistical preparation were my main job, so I could relax and watch it all unfold on the night.

-Working in TV is exhausting.
-The hours are incredibly long (12 hours is a short day), often 6 days a week, and you can occasionally be treated terribly.
-However, the experience I gained there made the transition to Voquent very smooth – co-ordinating dozens of multilingual voice over projects at the same time is a piece of cake compared to TV!
-Meeting up with Miles and Al back in November 2018 made me realise all the exciting possibilities there were in the voice over industry, and specifically with Voquent.
+Working on TV is exhausting.
+The hours are incredibly long (12 hours is a short day), often six days a week, and you can occasionally be treated terribly.
+However, the experience I gained there made the transition to Voquent very smooth – coordinating dozens of multilingual voice-over projects simultaneously is a piece of cake compared to TV!
+Meeting up with Miles and Al back in November 2018 made me realize all the exciting possibilities in the voice-over industry, specifically with Voquent.

 Alex: I would say: versatility, availability, and approachability.

 - Versatility – because I need a voice actor I can rely on to follow the specific client's direction during the session.
 Voquent's Sample-based casting process minimizes the risk of clients suddenly deciding that a voice actor's tone is not suitable during the session.
 It does happen occasionally, but knowing I can trust the voice actor to adapt to suit the client's needs is vital.